Skip to main content

 Also known as: coach's eye, expert visual assessment

-A trained eye assessment is an experienced coach's visual read of a swing, drawing on pattern recognition built from watching thousands of swings — a genuinely different and complementary skill to numeric or video-based analysis.
+A trained eye assessment is an experienced coach's visual read of a swing, drawing on pattern recognition built from watching thousands of swings.
+This means a genuinely different and complementary skill to numeric or video-based analysis.

-An experienced golf coach who has watched thousands of swings develops a kind of pattern recognition that can pick out an unusual position or a subtle timing issue almost instantly, often before being able to fully articulate why it stood out.
-This trained-eye assessment draws on a depth of comparative experience that no single metric or measurement fully replaces — a coach might notice a golfer's overall rhythm looks "off" in a way that doesn't reduce neatly to any one number.
+An experienced golf coach who has watched thousands of swings develops a kind of pattern recognition that can pick out an unusual position or a subtle timing issue very quickly, often before being able to fully articulate why it stood out.
+This trained-eye assessment draws on a depth of comparative experience that no single metric or measurement fully replaces.
+This means a coach might notice a golfer's overall rhythm looks "off" in a way that doesn't reduce neatly to any one number.

-The best outcomes typically combine both: a coach's trained eye to identify what to work on and why, paired with objective measurement to confirm the change is actually happening and holding up across sessions.
+The best outcomes typically combine both.
+This means a coach's trained eye to identify what to work on and why, paired with objective measurement to confirm the change is actually happening and holding up across sessions.

-A coach watches a single practice swing and immediately says "your tempo feels rushed today" before any camera or sensor has produced a number — a read built from years of comparative pattern recognition.
+A coach watches a single practice swing and immediately says "your tempo feels rushed today" before any camera or sensor has produced a number.
+This means a read built from years of comparative pattern recognition.

 In SwingVantage Motion Lab

-SwingVantage is designed to complement, not replace, a trained eye — it provides objective, trackable measurements and confidence-labeled observations that a coach can use alongside their own expert visual assessment, particularly useful for golfers who do not have regular access to in-person coaching.
+SwingVantage is designed to complement, not replace, a trained eye.
+This means it provides objective, trackable measurements and confidence-labeled observations that a coach can use alongside their own expert visual assessment, especially useful for golfers who do not have regular access to in-person coaching.

 Related guides & benchmarks